 We made our way north to Great River Outfitters, where we swapped the Subaru for a van and a trailer full of kayaks and canoes.
 While we waited for a few more paddlers, we had a chance to explore the store.

 When everything was set, Craig sat us down and gave us the low down on canoeing and kayaking the Connecticut River.
 He explained how to follow the channel (and the deepest water), where to spot wildlife, how high and fast the water was moving, and any weather precautions for the day.
 After our briefing, we loaded into the van.
 Eric and I were joined by a few more adventurers, including a feisty, kayaking dog named Baxter.

 The Great River Outfitter van transported us, along with our boats, to Sumner Falls in Hartland, Vermont, and within minutes we were in the water.
 Eric and I chose a canoe for our trip, so we could paddle together and carry a picnic and some photography gear, but many people kayak the Connecticut River, and most of the boats we spotted on our trip were kayaks.

 A few shots of our Connecticut River mates:

 A Long Day Paddling on the Connecticut River

-The first five miles of our paddle were definitely the most scenic.
+The first five miles of our paddle were the most scenic.
 We weren’t sure how long it would take to paddle 14 miles so we didn’t give this section the attention it deserved.
 My first tip for you is to enjoy this part of the river.
 You can easily paddle 14 miles in a day, even with stops for picnicking and swimming, so take your time!